 Have you noticed how fantastic your vehicle looks with perfectly clean, clear windows and plastic?
-I know I do.

 I’m guilty, myself.
 After all, who likes to do windows?
+Not so fun.

 Have you stopped to think about how dirty, hazy, water-spotted glass can be a safety hazard?

 Driving your car with dirty, hazy windows on a rainy night or in heavy traffic, straining to see, is a driving impairment.
 Yup!